analysiscenter/batchflow/docs/intro/index.rst

    dataset_index = DatasetIndex(dataframe['client_id'])

-You will rarely need to work with an index directly, but if you want to do something specific you may use its `public API <../../dataset.index>`_.
+You will rarely need to work with an index directly, but if you want to do something specific you may use its :doc:`public API <../../dataset.index>`.

 .. _FilesIndex: